JoanDoe11/Game-of-Life/README.md

 Partial functions allow one to derive a function with x parameters to a function with fewer parameters and fixed values set for the more limited function.
 NumPy is used here as an efficient multi-dimensional container of generic data.

+# Python animation

+This code was not written by me - I used the code provided by Računarski fakultet.

 # Google Colaboratory

 [src=colab.research.google]